 Undergraduate Research Opportunity Program (UROP):

-Have you ever have a question that previous research hasn’t answered yet?
+Have you ever had a question that previous research hasn’t answered yet?
 Talk with a faculty member in Exercise Science and apply for a UROP opportunity to do your own research.
 Research abstracts can also be submitted to American College of Sports Medicine to be considered for student research awards.

 Work at a local Duluth company or in the surrounding area while getting hands-on experience.
 Credits can go towards elective credits after approval for your Exercise Science major.